willisplummer/gatsby-blog/src/pages/a-quick-explanation-of-point-free-syntax/index.md

 fetch("https://jsonplaceholder.typicode.com/todos/1")
   .then(response => response.json())
-  .then(logAndPassthrough)
+  .then(logAndPassThrough)
   .then(isCompleted)
   .then(console.log)
 ```

-For quick debugging, being able to throw in a logger with minimal keystrokes is pretty great IMO.
+For quick debugging, being able to throw in a logger with minimal keystrokes is pretty great in my opinion.